syriuszp/challenge_app/README.md

   Often in production environments, time consuming tasks are performed in background, not during user's request.
 Sending e-mails is such a task because it involves communication with remote servers which may be slow or may not respond.
 We do not want to make our user wait that long for the response, so we need to respond immediately as if the e-mail has been succesfully sent, but send it in background.

-18. Users can login using their GitHub accounts.
+18. DONE !
+Users can login using their GitHub accounts.

   People don't like passwords.
 To make it easy for them many sites allow logging in with Facebook, Twitter or GitHub accounts in a secure way.
 We're going to use just GitHub.